 - Regulated Water Use: To prevent water-borne contamination, make sure that only distilled water is used in manufacturing pharmaceutical products.

-There are always possibilities of contamination in the pharmaceutical industry, especially due to lack of knowledge & training.
-However, taking adequate preventive measures can help maintain high standards of quality and comply with statutory regulations.
+Contamination is always a risk in the pharmaceutical industry.
+Taking adequate preventive measures can help maintain high standards of quality and comply with statutory regulations.